International student support

 While in the UK as a Standard Visitor, you must not:

-Entering the UK as a Standard Visitor (including ETA and eGate)
+Entering the UK as a Standard Visitor (including ETA and eGates)

 How you enter the UK as a Standard Visitor depends on your nationality.
-You may need a Standard Visitor visa, an Electronic Travel Authorisation (ETA), or, if eligible, you can use eGates at the border.
+You may need a Standard Visitor visa or Electronic Travel Authorisation (ETA).

 Visa nationals